Think You're Ready to Open Your Own ABA Practice?

 Dr. Michael Dorsey, Co-Founder and Director of the Institute for Behavioral Studies at Endicott College, doesn’t think so.

-“One of the biggest challenges that I see new people face is the temptation to walk out of a master’s program, sit for the exam, become licensed, and then want to go open up your private practice.
+“One of the biggest challenges that I see new people face is the temptation to walk out of a master’s program, sit for the exam, become licensed, and then want to open up their private practice.
 I counsel them against that from Day 1,” he says.

 How to Stack the Odds in Your Favor for the Best Chance at Success